mstksg/inCode/copy/entries/five-point-haskell-1.md

 And now such a mis-call will never compile!
 Congratulations!

-We did have a downside now: we can no longer write code polymorphic over Id's when we want to.
-In the untyped situation, we could _only_ write polymorphic code, and in the new situation we can _only_ write code for one Id type.
+We do have a downside now: we can no longer write code polymorphic over IDs when we want to.
+In the untyped situation, we could _only_ write polymorphic code, and in the new situation we can _only_ write code for one ID type.

 ```haskell
 instance FromJSON SiteId where